github/elastomer-client/README.md

 #### Docs

-This decomposition is the most questionable, but it's a starting point.
 The [Docs](lib/elastomer/client/docs.rb) class handles the indexing and searching of documents.
 Each instance is scoped to an index and optionally a document type.

 ```ruby
 require 'elastomer/client'